Information & Requirements

-Complete required project or thesis course (max 6 credits):
+Complete required project or thesis course (maximum of 6 credits)

 - CIS 600 - Master's Project 3 credits (Project Track), OR

 - CIS 690 – Master’s Thesis 3-6 credits (Thesis Track)

-Combined thesis and project credits cannot exceed six (6).
+Combined thesis and project credits cannot exceed 6 credits.

 Select additional CIS 500- or 600-level courses

 Approved courses from another department may be substituted.
 Students on Project Track select six additional CIS 500- or 600-level courses for 18 credits.
 Students on the Thesis track can take either five or six additional CIS 500- or 600-level courses for a total of 15 or 18 credits.
 On the Thesis track, if six additional CIS 500- or 600-level courses are taken, one of them can be CIS 600.

 - As many as two undergraduate CIS technical electives may serve as graduate electives, only with previous approval of the Graduate Curriculum Committee.
 EGR 500 Graduate Internship Course takes the place of one 400 level technical elective.